-- 1. Attendance and participation (30 points). - This course is fully in-person and attendance is necessary.
+1. Attendance and participation (30 points).

+This course is fully in-person and attendance is necessary.
 Similarly, late arrival or leaving early are distracting and should be avoided.
 If there are extenuating circumstances impacting regular participation, students should communicate with the instructor or TAs in a timely manner.
 Moreover, reading the assigned chapters and articles before class is necessary in order to participate and to contribute to discussions and activities.
 Being physically in the classroom, but splitting your attention on unrelated tasks (e.g., sleeping, texting, web surfing, etc.) is not considered as fully attending class.
-Use of laptops is only for the purpose of taking notes or for in-class activities or group works. - 2.
-Learning journal (10 points each) Throughout the session, there will be 2 learning journals.
-Specific instructions will be announced on Canvas. - 3.
-Exams (each test: 75 points / total: 225 points) There will be three exams.
-The administration of exams will occur via Canvas on the day of the exam at 12:30 p.m.
-Exams will consist of multiple choice, True or False, and fill in the blank questions.
-Questions may come from the textbook, class lectures, and materials covered in class.
-Material covered in lectures and not the textbook/ the articles, material that is covered in the textbook/ the articles and not the lectures, as well as material that is covered in both the lectures and the textbook/ the articles may appear on the exams.
-Only one attempt per exam will be allowed.
-No make-up exams or late submissions will be accepted.
+Use of laptops is only for the purpose of taking notes or for in-class activities or group works.

+2. Learning journal (25 points) Submit your LJ on Canvas by Sunday, April 23 at 11:59 PM.
 Specific instructions will be announced in class.

+3. Exams (each test: 75 points / total: 225 points)

+There will be 3 exams.
+The administration of exams will occur via Canvas on the day of the exam at the regular class time.
+Quizzes will consist of multiple choice, True or False, and fill in the blank questions.
+Quiz questions may come from the textbook, class lectures, and materials covered in class.
+Material covered in lectures and not the textbook/ the articles, material that is covered in the textbook/ the articles and not the lectures, as well as material that is covered in both the lectures and the textbook/ the articles may appear on the quizzes.

-If you have more questions, please contact your TA. - 4.
-Group presentation (100 points + 20 points from peer contribution: total 120 points) In your presentation, your group members will take a role as instructors and lead the class.
+4. Group presentation (100 points + 20 points from peer contribution: total 120 points)

+In your presentation, your group members will take a role as instructors and lead the class.
 You will be assigned to a group and work with your group members.
 You should relate your topic to development and identify the important interactions between the topic and development.
-You will also need to provide your presentation slides (.pdf or .pptx) that will be posted on Canvas.
-Submit your group presentation slides on Canvas Assignments by Thursday, Sep.
-7 at 11:59 PM.
+Each group will give one presentation throughout the quarter.
+Submit your group presentation slides on Canvas Assignments by Sunday, May 28 at 11:59 PM.
 Specific instructions will be available on Canvas.